wayneIBM/vpc-on-classic/vpc-cli-reference.md

 ## Target Commands
 {: #target}

-This command targets the generation of compute resources in the Virtual Private Cloud, (Gen 1) or ( Gen 2).
+This command targets the generation of compute resources, (Gen 1) or ( Gen 2).

 ### `ibmcloud is target`